esphome/esphome-docs/components/output/modbus_controller.rst

 .. seo::
     :description: Instructions for setting up a modbus_controller device output.

 The ``modbus_controller`` platform creates an output from a modbus_controller.
-The goal is to write a number to a modbus register.
+The goal is to write a value to a modbus register on a device.

 Configuration variables:
 ------------------------